NethServer/docs/administrator-manual/en/accounts.rst

 For instance if the domain is *example.com* and the user is *goofy*:

-Long user name form
+User long name form
     *goofy@example.com*

-Short user name form
+User short name form
     *goofy*

 To access a shared folder, see also :ref:`smb-access-section`.